The influence of microdosing on cognitive functions

 How does microdosing affect cognitive functions?
 Many people are positive about the effects of microdosing.
 It can affect many different areas, emotionally and physically, as well as your cognitive functions.

 This involves taking small amounts of a psychedelic drug, such as magic mushrooms, truffles or LSD.
-These minuscule amounts have no mind-altering effects.
+These minuscule amounts have no mind-altering effects based on a microdosing routine.
 Nevertheless, people indicate that they do notice a positive influence.
 In this text we will discuss the impact of microdosing on cognitive functions.

 What are cognitive functions?